"Remarkably ambitious . . . an impressive tour de force." –Washington Post Book World

 "Expansive . . .
 Braudy excels at rocketing a general point into the air with the fuel of drama. " –Harper’s

-Leo Braudy is University Professor and Bing Professor of English at the University of Southern California.
-He previously taught at Yale, Columbia, and Johns Hopkins.
-He has received a Guggenheim Fellowship as well as a Senior Scholar Fellowship from the… More about Leo Braudy
+Leo Braudy is a University Professor and the Leo S. Bing Chair in English and American Literature at the University of Southern California.
+He previously taught at Yale, Columbia, and Johns Hopkins University.
+He has received a Guggenheim Fellowship as well as a… More about Leo Braudy

 Paperback | $22.50